nabilfm/shopee-test/README.md

 ```

 ### Explanation Dockerfile
-• FROM node:8.11.3 as build-deps-custom => start from node base image.
+a.
+FROM node:8.11.3 as build-deps-custom => start from node base image.
 We can name it by adding 'as' command

-• ENV NPM_CONFIG_LOGLEVEL warn => less messages during docker build
+b.
+ENV NPM_CONFIG_LOGLEVEL warn => less messages during docker build

-• ARG app_env => allows app_env to be set during build (defaults to empty string)
+c.
+ARG app_env => allows app_env to be set during build (defaults to empty string)

-• ENV APP_ENV $app_env => sets an environment variable to app_env argument, this way the variable will persist in the container for use in code
+d.
+ENV APP_ENV $app_env => sets an environment variable to app_env argument, this way the variable will persist in the container for use in code

-• RUN mkdir -p /frontend => creates a folder to add code into
+f.
+RUN mkdir -p /frontend => creates a folder to add code into

-• WORKDIR /frontend => all subsequent commands will now be run from inside this folder
+g.
+WORKDIR /frontend => all subsequent commands will now be run from inside this folder

-• COPY . ./ => copy all the code in the local frontend directory into the container’s working directory
+h.
+COPY . ./ => copy all the code in the local frontend directory into the container’s working directory

-• RUN npm install => install dependencies (Make sure to add node_modules to your .dockerignore incase you accidentally install locally.)
+i.
+RUN npm install => install dependencies (Make sure to add node_modules to your .dockerignore incase you accidentally install locally.)

-• CMD if ... => If the arg_env was set as production then this will install http-server, and then build & serve optimized static files.
+j.
+CMD if ... => If the arg_env was set as production then this will install http-server, and then build & serve optimized static files.
 Otherwise uses create-react-app’s hot reloading tool (basically webpack—watch)

-• Expose 3000 => The create-react-app runs on port 3000 by default
+k.
+Expose 3000 => The create-react-app runs on port 3000 by default